• Soup Recipes

 • The maple syrup is optional, and for extra sweetness.

-• Adjust the quantities of peaches to the size of your fruit.
+• Adjust the quantities of peaches to the size of your fruit and don't forget to remove the stones!

 • Always leave to freeze for at least six hours.
 They will be too soft before that.